Consumer medicine information

 Gastrointestinal.

-Reported events include nausea*, vomiting*, dry mouth*, and constipation.
+Reported events include nausea*, vomiting*, dry mouth*, loss of appetite and constipation.
 Less common reactions include stomach cramps or pain.
 Methadone, in common with other opioids may cause spasm of the biliary tract (see Section 4.3 Contraindications).

 Neurological.

-Reported events include dizziness*, drowsiness*, lightheadedness*, sweating* and confusion*.
+Reported events include dizziness*, drowsiness*, lightheadedness*, sweating*, confusion*, weakness, fatigue and low blood pressure.
 Less common reaction includes blurred vision.
 Euphoria has been reported at higher doses in tolerant patients.

 Cardiovascular.